EndlessTrax/kachi/README.md

 # Kachi

-Kachi is a simple tool for backing up valuable files, such as dot files, config files, and any directory you wish to backup.
+Kachi is a simple tool for backing up valuable files, such as dotfiles, config files, and any directory you wish to backup.

-By creating a short yaml file, you can declaritively decide what to back up, and where.
+By creating a short yaml file, you can declaratively decide what to back up, and where.

 Kachi uses "profiles", which allow you to backup different files and directories to different locations, and potentially on different schedules (if you automate it further).